ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/niu/repro-vis/20240828-triveni5/index.md

 # Understanding User Perspectives on Reproducibility

 To complement the technical analysis, I created a pilot survey to understand how users perceive reproducibility in data visualizations.
 The survey evaluates user interpretations of two visualizations and explores which visual parameters impact their decision-making.
-This user-centered approach is crucial because even minor differences in visual representation can significantly affect how data is interpreted and used
+This user-centered approach is crucial because even minor differences in visual representation can significantly affect how data is interpreted and used.

 Pilot Survey Example: